hiranyty/ccm/README.md

 # Frontend
 1) Download the Frontend  folder.

-2) Run npm install and npm start
+2) Run npm install and npm start.

     Application starts in port 3000